 Now that Hastings has closed up shop, are there any other major players left in the dwindling world of brick-and-mortar music and movie retailing?
 I'm told that the FYE (For Your Entertainment) chain is still limping along in some parts of the U.S., but all of their stores in my area got outta Dodge several years ago.
 Most, if not all, of my other favorite watering holes like Tower Records, Sam Goody, Musicland and Media Play are long gone.
 (Side note: GOD, I miss Tower Records SO MUCH! *sob*) Big box retailers like Wal-Mart, and Target still carry CDs, but for how much longer?
 Their music selections are already so small that they're barely worth bothering with, and they continue to shrink by the day.

 Thankfully there are still a number of mom-n-pop "indie" music stores across this great land of ours, and those are the stores which truly deserve our support, because they're keeping the physical-media flame burning (besides, they get all the cool stuff!).
 Still, sometimes I miss the days when I could go to a Mall and spend hours wandering around in a gigantic store surrounded by endless music and video entertainment options.
 It was truly a great time to be alive, kids.
 We shall never see its like again.

 To the fine folks at Hastings, thanks very much for keeping my CD addiction well fed over these past five years.
 To my fellow Hastings customers, I grieve with you for the loss of your favorite store.
 I hope you found some cool stuff during their going-out-of-business fire sales.
-Unfortunately, I won't be able to hit a store and scrounge alongside you, because according to Google Maps, the closest Hastings location to me is in Auburn, Alabama - which would be a 995 mile road trip.
+Unfortunately, I wasn't able to hit a store and scrounge alongside you, because according to Google Maps, the closest Hastings location to me was in Auburn, Alabama - which would have been a 995 mile road trip.
 At least I have 95 CDs to rock out with and remember them by.